Skip to main content

 Superstitions and Good Luck Wedding Customs

-St. Lucian wedding superstitions encompass 15-20 specific customs believed to influence marital happiness, with 65% of couples incorporating at least 3-5 traditional good luck practices.
+St. Lucian wedding superstitions encompass many specific customs believed to influence marital happiness, with most couples incorporating several traditional good luck practices.
 These beliefs cost little to implement but hold significant cultural value.

 Common Wedding Day Superstitions

-The bride’s shoe ritual involves placing a silver dime or Eastern Caribbean dollar in the left shoe, believed to bring wealth with 78% of St. Lucian brides following this tradition.
-The coin must be given by the mother or eldest female relative for maximum effect.
+The bride’s shoe ritual involves placing a silver coin in the left shoe, believed to bring wealth.
+Many St. Lucian brides follow this tradition, with the coin given by the mother or eldest female relative for maximum effect.

 Traditional good luck practices include:

-• Bouquet protocols - must not touch ground, costs $75-$200 for quality flowers
+• Bouquet protocols - must not touch ground

-• Veil traditions - full face covering until ceremony ends, veils $50-$300
+• Veil traditions - full face covering until ceremony ends

-• Rain beliefs - considered blessing if it rains, no cost but impacts planning
+• Rain beliefs - considered a blessing if it rains

-• Threshold crossing - groom carries bride into reception, symbolic act
+• Threshold crossing - groom carries bride into reception

 Protection rituals:

-• Evil eye prevention - blue items worn by 40% of brides
+• Evil eye prevention - blue items worn by many brides

 • Spirit appeasement - rum offering at four corners of venue